ReDI-School/intro-java/README.md

   **https://redi-school.github.io/intro-java**

-TODO: complete with reference to the main sectons and how to build the documentation locally
+TODO: complete with reference to the main sections and how to build the documentation locally